 Table of contents

-Today we have a huge number of marketing tools at our disposal, as well as advertising platforms.
-When we start the adventure of digital, it seems to us that we should be everywhere, because on every channel there are our potential audience.
-Just how to do it, having, for example, a limited budget?
-Choose Google Ads or Facebook Ads?
+Today, we have a huge number of marketing tools and advertising platforms at our disposal.
+When we start the digital adventure, it seems to us that we should be everywhere because on every channel, there is our potential audience.
+But how do we do it, having, for example, a limited budget?
+Should we choose Google Ads or Facebook Ads?
 How about LinkedIn?
-Do our audiences use Google’s browser, or perhaps Microsoft Bing?
+Do our audiences use Google’s browser or perhaps Microsoft Bing?

 How do we know where our potential customer is?
-Who is he even, what does he do, what is he interested in?
+Who is he, what does he do, and what interests him?
 We will get the answers to these and many other questions when we create a persona that reflects our audience.

 What is a marketing persona?

-A marketing persona is a fictional character created by us that represents a potential customer interested in our services and/or products.
-It consists of a detailed description of our customers’ behavior and needs.
-Personas are most often created on the basis of market and audience research, answering various questions that allow us to determine the characteristics of your audience.
+A marketing persona is a fictional character we created representing a potential customer interested in our services and/or products.
+It consists of a detailed description of our customer’s behaviour and needs.
+Personas are most often created based on market and audience research, answering various questions that allow us to determine the characteristics of your audience.

-• What does our recipient’s typical day look like?
-(What mode of transportation does he use to travel to school or work, when during the day does he have free time, how can he spend it, etc.)
+- What does our recipient’s typical day look like?
+(What mode of transportation does he use to travel to school or work?
+When does he have free time during the day?
+How can he spend it?)

 Why create marketing personae?

-Creating a marketing persona is key, first and foremost, to understanding your audience group.
-Without this, there’s a pretty good risk that you’ll be targeting marketing efforts “blind,” and this will result in burning through your budget on audiences that don’t necessarily belong to your target audience.
+Creating a marketing persona is key to understanding your audience group.
+Without this, there’s a pretty good risk that you’ll be targeting marketing efforts „blind,” which will result in burning your budget on audiences that don’t necessarily belong to your target audience.
 With marketing personas, companies can better understand their customers and tailor their marketing strategy to their needs and preferences.
-Defining a persona also allows you to personalize your content and choose the right channels to communicate with your customers.
+Defining a persona also lets you personalize your content and choose the right channels to communicate with your customers.

 How to create a marketing persona?